-There is also a small selection of table games (live roulette, blackjack and Three card poker), with $5 limits.
-The table games are only open from Thursday to Sunday, and on holidays.
+There is also a small selection of table games (live roulette, blackjack and Three card poker).
+The table games are only open on weekends and holidays.

-Dining options are the Mustang Grill, with a popular cheap prime rib special (still $7.77 at the time of this writing).
+Dining options are the Mustang Grill, with a popular cheap prime rib special.
 The fast casual Z Cafe, has sandwiches, pizza, ice cream and Starbucks.

 101 Gregory Street